 In a survey by the ‘vegan society,’ it was found that 63% of vegans identified as female and 37% were male.
 And there’s been an extraordinary increase in the number of people becoming vegan in just the last few years.

 So naturally, the demand for vegan beauty products and supplements to support healthy hair has also grown.
 Now there are many different vegan vitamins available which can cater to both men and women to help support hair growth!

-One of the most popular and highest rated supplements is called Hair Anew.
-You can go here to check it out on Amazon.
-I’ve personally used this one on and off and love it!
+One of the most popular and highest rated vegan hair supplements is called Hair Anew!
+You can go here to check it out.
+I’ve personally used this one and love it!
+It made a big difference.

 Which vitamins and minerals help support hair growth?